akshayyy13/akshayyy13/README.md

 ## 🚀 About Me

-- 👨‍💻 I'm currently working in TCS
+- 👨‍💻 I'm currently working in TCS Bangalore
 - 🌱 Learning DSA.
 - 💬 Ask me about C++, DBMS, and MERN
 - 📍 From Bhilai, Chhattisgarh